Trump Refugee Ban Clashes With Faith-Based Groups' Religious Missions

 The idea of prioritizing Christian refugees, as President Trump says he wants, does not come from Hartke's church or from other Christian groups.
 The news that Trump wants to close the door to refugees, especially from Syria, has alarmed those Lutheran congregations that were prepared to accommodate refugees.

 "My phone is ringing off the hook," Hartke says, "from people in local churches who want to know when they can receive a refugee family.
-Those are hard calls to take.
-[I] have to tell people that the president's decisions will likely mean there won't be refugees that they can be welcoming in the months and perhaps years ahead."
+Those are hard calls to take — to have to tell people that the president's decisions will likely mean that there won't be refugees that they can be welcoming in the months and perhaps years ahead."

 Hartke says the faith groups active in refugee resettlement have been "strategizing" in recent days over how to respond to the president's executive action.
 Their views vary.